-- A. A signed cover letter, with signature authorizing and approving the request by the eligible RTPA. - B. An Allocation Package Narrative Explanation, covering most of the requirements for the regional short-term financial plan for immediate service retention required by statue.
-This narrative explanation is required by December 31, 2023, unless the RTPA declares that none of the transit operators eligible to receive funding within their jurisdiction will have an operational funding need for SB 125 or additional discretionary or nonformula state funding between the 2023-24 fiscal year and the 2026-27 fiscal year, inclusive.
-It also must declare that it will not use the SB 125 funding for any of its transit operators.
+- A. A signed cover letter, with signature authorizing and approving the request by the eligible RTPA.
+This cover letter should also confirm that the RTPA developed the plan in consultation and coordination with its transit operators. - B. An Allocation Package Narrative Explanation, covering most of the requirements for the regional short-term financial plan for immediate service retention required by statue.
+This narrative explanation is required by December 31, 2023, unless the RTPA declares that none of the STA-eligible transit operators eligible to receive funding within their jurisdiction will have an operational funding need for SB 125 or additional discretionary or nonformula state funding between the 2023-24 fiscal year and the 2026-27 fiscal year, inclusive.
+It also must declare that it will not use the SB 125 funding as operating funding for any of its STA-eligible transit operators (or its own transit operations, when the RTPA also operates transit service).
 Such declarations may take the place of the narrative explanation, if applicable.
 Even if such declarations are made, the regional Allocation Package Narrative Explanation will still be a required submission by December 31, 2024, in order to receive a timely allocation of FY24-25 funding from SB 125 sources.